Mlaiel/iacherie/events/message_queues/README.md

 ## 📝 **CONCLUSION**

-The Events Message Queues Module represents the pinnacle of enterprise messaging infrastructure for the Ainflue platform, specifically designed for multi-format content creators.
+The Events Message Queues Module represents the pinnacle of enterprise messaging infrastructure for the IA Chérie platform, specifically designed for multi-format content creators.
 With high-throughput message processing, intelligent routing, and comprehensive resilience mechanisms, this module ensures reliable, scalable, and intelligent message handling for the entire creator ecosystem.

 **🎯 Mission:** Deliver the most advanced enterprise messaging infrastructure in the world for content creators, enabling reliable communication, intelligent workflow orchestration, and seamless integration across all platform services.